MVC is an architectural pattern which separates your application into three major parts for better maintenance and processing.

 Here, I am converting the Student's Date of Birth into age by calculating the difference from the present date, what if, tomorrow the requirement changes and age needs to be calculated differently like instead of the present date the age should be calculated from a specific date.
 Again we will have to change the UI, which is obviously not good.

 Why ViewBag is bad/How to create strongly typed view based on two model classes:-

-ViewBag does boxing and unboxing , accepts Key as a string and do not support intellisense which is bad for performance and can be error prone.
-That is why, the strongly typed view is always recommended.
-But a view can only use one model at a time,so using Teacher Model class and Student model class collectively becomes impossible.
+ViewBag does boxing and unboxing, accepts Key as a string, and does not support IntelliSense which is bad for performance and can be error-prone.
+That is why the strongly typed view is always recommended.
+But a view can only use one model at a time, so using Teacher Model class and Student model class collectively becomes impossible.

 All the above problems can be solved by creating another layer Called as View Model.
 As the name says, a view model is specific to a view and not to the business entities.

-1. Any data transformation logic will be handled by view model.
+1. Any data transformation logic will be handled by the view model.

-2. Any presentation Logic will be handled by view model.
+2. Any presentation Logic will be handled by the view model.

 3. A view model can contain any number of properties or can be created with two or more model classes.